Marshmallow-Projects/Portfolio-Website-Starter/README.md

 You can customize the portfolio template by modifying the `createPortfolioHTML` function in `script.js` and the CSS styles in `styles.css`.

-## 👥 Contributors to RavenCo Chatting Application
+## 👥 Contributors to The Ai Portfolio Generator

 ### 🧑‍💻 The Legend Developers